shikhar3295/adam2392.github.io/content/blog/travel/Europe/Travel Blog - Switzerland.md

 i.
 CERN
 This is where the infamous Hadron Collider is!
 This is where the Higgs Boson was discovered, and where there is very important physics research going on everyday.

-ii.

 ## Food
 Here, I briefly describe a couple of food places that are worth the HYPE.
 For locations, just use google, or yelp.
+Just FYI, food in Switzerland is crazy expensive!
+They have such a high standard of living, I went out to eat a basic Chinese meal and it cost me $40...

 ###